How Do Buddhists Feel About Tattoos?

 Are Buddha Tattoos Offensive?

-The teachings of Buddha, and depictions of him, are considered deeply sacred and holy.
-They deserve respect especially because they are not meant to be merely decorative or ornamental.
+Buddha's teachings and artistic representations of him are highly revered and holy.
+They deserve attention in particular because they are not intended to be merely ornamental or decorative.

 Is It Disrespectful To Get A Tattoo Of Buddha?